dmx-systems/dmx-linqa/README.md

 # DMX Linqa

-Linqa is a multilingual whiteboard for supporting international collaboration.
-Its special trait is automatic text translation for 9 languages.
-Users edit content items (text, notes, PDF, images, audio, video) on a **whiteboard** that is shared and discussed between team members.
-Chat-like **discussion** takes place at both levels, per individual content item or team-wide.
-Both, the text content items and all discussion posts are translated automatically and can be displayed in 2 languages at the same time.
+Linqa is a multilingual whiteboard application for supporting international collaboration.
+Its special trait is automatic text translation.
+Users edit content items (text blocks, notes, PDF, images, audio, video, documents) on a **whiteboard** that is shared and discussed between team members.
+Chat-like **discussion** takes place at both levels, per individual item as well as team-wide.
+Both, the text items and all discussion posts are translated automatically and can be displayed in 2 languages at the same time.
+Linqa indicates whether text is a result of auto-translation or has been revised manually.

-At the moment Linqa supports these 9 languages: German 🇩🇪, English 🇬🇧, Spanish 🇪🇸, Finnish 🇫🇮, French 🇫🇷, Polish 🇵🇱, Portuguese (Brazilian) 🇧🇷, Swedish 🇸🇪, and Ukrainian 🇺🇦.
+When creating a note or a discussion post the user just types in her preferred language.
+Linqa detects the language automatically and translates accordingly.
+At the moment 9 languages are supported: German 🇩🇪, English 🇬🇧, Spanish 🇪🇸, Finnish 🇫🇮, French 🇫🇷, Polish 🇵🇱, Portuguese (Brazilian) 🇧🇷, Swedish 🇸🇪, and Ukrainian 🇺🇦.

 ![linqa-workspace.png](docs/linqa-workspace.png)
 *A typical Linqa workspace*

 A **workspace** represents a group of people collaborating on a certain topic/project.
 A workspace consists of both, a whiteboard and a (closable) discussion panel.
 The whiteboard is not limited in size and is zoomable.
-To add structure to a whiteboard the content items can be freely placed and individually colored.
-The whiteboard can be further decorated by headings and graphical elements (lines, arrows, shapes).
+To add structure the items can be freely placed and individually colored.
+Further elements like headings, lines, arrows, and shapes can be added.
 This together allows for building expressive and appealing whiteboards which support the user's visual memory.

-Workspaces are synchronized between collaborating users in real time, so every logged in user has always an up-to-date view.
-To keep workspace members up-to-date also when they're not logged in, Linqa informs them about changes by sending **digest emails** on a regular basis.
+Workspaces are synchronized between collaborating users in real time, so every logged in user has an up-to-date view all the time.
+To keep workspace members up-to-date also when not logged in, Linqa informs them about changes by sending **digest emails** on a regular basis.

 In Linqa there are 3 user roles: